nickthenorse/heli_telem_display/README.md

 It is a full screen telemetry window, and is hardcoded to display:

-	- A flight timer (counts upwards only)
+	- A flight timer (counts upwards only).

 	- Rx telemetry: Instantaneous and mininum values for Q, A1, A2, and Rx voltage (max/min recorded for voltage).
 Signal levels also shown graphically.

-	- Maximum recorded FBL rotation rates for the elevator, aileron and rudder channels for the flight
+	- Maximum recorded FBL rotation rates for the elevator, aileron and rudder channels for the flight.

-	- Headspeed (instantaneous and maximum)
+	- Headspeed (instantaneous and maximum).

 	- Lipo capacity used, in both percentage and in mAh.
 Capacity used also shown graphically with a battery symbol.
+Total flight capacity of the lipo is assumed to be 80% of the nominal lipo capacity (ie, 80% of a 3700 mAh lipo = 2960 mAh).

 	- Custom selectable voice file/alarm levels for battery capacity used during the flight.